ahoym/netlify-jam-sesh/README.md

 # Developing

 2. Ensure all steps except for (Setup netlify account) of [Setup](#setup) are completed
+    - Auth0 Application URLs for a development tenant can all be `http://localhost:3000` or your explicit domain route
 2. `yarn install`
 2. In one terminal tab/window, start the backend through:
     - `yarn start dev:lambda`